“I want to inspire people.”

 guilty feelings; not your fault

-There’s an issue I’m currently working with in personal therapy (note: Ontario’s psychotherapy students are recommended to explore personal therapy for many reasons, including gaining experience as a client that could potentially be in their care).
+There’s an issue I’m currently working with.
 It’s one that is evidently difficult for me to work through, so I’ve been going at it more slowly than previous goals.

 The self-induced guilt trip.

 Granted, this habit is continuously reinforced, especially by authority figures.
 I started to list some late examples here, then removed these since they detract from this post’s core.
 They can be summarized as examples of abuse culture.
 Anyways.

 Since the habit began as a childhood survival learned response, I incorporated it into my standard behavioural repertoire.
 Unfortunately, few persons in my life recognized this behaviour as problematic for my self-esteem.
 Breaking this established pattern violates my self-efficacy, and a healthier response must be integrated in order to fill what chasm the previous behaviour occupied.

 Sounds simple enough in hypothesis, yes?
 Now examine the application a little further: Loss of the previous behaviour and integration of a new one threatens and violates the efficacy of past, present, and potentially future attachments as well.
 No wonder people have tremendous difficulties when a person is learning assertiveness skills.

 Some said to me in wording more elegant than this, “Well, fuck other people.
 You be you, and you do you.”